Security and Compliance Certifications

 Clients who utilize Billtrust’s PCI complaint products and services significantly reduce the scope, cost and effort of their own PCI compliance assessments.

-Billtrust is listed as a compliant service provider on VISA approved service provider lists under the name of Factor Systems, Inc.
+Billtrust is listed as a compliant service provider on VISA approved service provider lists.

 The Health Insurance Portability and Accountability Act (HIPAA) is a US healthcare law that establishes requirements for the use, disclosure, and safeguarding of individually identifiable health information.
 It applies to covered entities—doctors’ offices, hospitals, health insurers, and other healthcare companies—with access to patients’ protected health information (PHI), as well as to business associates, such as cloud service and IT providers, that process PHI on their behalf.
 (Most covered entities do not carry out functions such as claims or data processing on their own; they rely on business associates to do so.)

-Billtrust is a business associate for our clients, who are the covered entities.
+Billtrust is a business associate for some of our clients, who are the covered entities.

 NACHA is the trustee of the ACH Network, managing the development, administration and rules for the payment network that universally connects financial institutions in the U.S. The Network, which moves money and information directly from one bank account to another, supports more than 90 percent of the total value of all electronic payments in the U.S. NACHA facilitates the expansion and diversification of electronic payments, supporting Direct Deposit and Direct Payment via ACH transactions, including ACH credit and debit payments; recurring and one-time payments; government, consumer and business transactions; international payments; and payments plus payment-related information.
 The NACHA Operating Rules & Guidelines is an annual publication produced by NACHA — The Electronic Payments Association.